 Several Career Center programs have active student organizations and regularly participate in regional, state and national competitions with other career-technical education students.
 These experiences provide great opportunities for building leadership, citizenship and professional advancement skills.
-We encourage all students to get involved with a these organizations to enhance their career-technical elective experience.
+We encourage all students to get involved with these organizations to enhance their career-technical elective experience.

-This organization is designed to prepare students in business classes to connect the world of work and build work efficiency, not only in an office setting, but also in a wide variety of business situations.
+Business Professionals of America (BPA) is designed to prepare students in business classes to connect the world of work and build work efficiency, not only in an office setting, but also in a wide variety of business situations.
 Our students indicate they join BPA to take advantage of a wide variety of professional development opportunities.
 This club promotes pride in our country and its free enterprise business system.

 The Career Center's Computer Information Technology classes coordinate all BPA activities.

 The National FFA Organization is dedicated to making a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
 FFA is not just for students who want to be production farmers; FFA also welcomes members who aspire to careers as teachers, doctors, scientists, business owners and more.

 Career Center students in the Agriscience program can become involved in the FFA organization.